tsabudh/freshfarms-react-app/Readme.md

-# Shreekrishna Dairy
+# Freshfarms

-Shreekrishna Dairy is a digital logging system designed to manage and streamline the operations of a local dairy.
+Freshfarms app is a digital logging system designed to manage and streamline the operations of a local dairy.
 This project aims to digitize daily records, improve data accuracy, and enhance operational efficiency.

 ## Features